-For the year ended October 31, 2023 (Expressed in thousands of United States dollars, except as noted)
+For the year ended October 31, 2024 (Expressed in thousands of United States dollars, except as noted)

-- Stage 3: For financial assets considered credit-impaired, the Group recognises the lifetime expected credit losses for these loans.
+- Stage 1: The 12m ECL is calculated as the portion of LTECLs that represent the ECLs that result from default events on a financial instrument that are possible within the 12 months after the reporting date.
+The Group calculates the 12mECL allowance based on the expectation of a default occurring in the 12 months following the reporting date.
+These expected 12-month default probabilities are applied to a forecast EAD and multiplied by the expected LGD and discounted by an approximation to the original EIR. - Stage 2: When a financial asset has shown a significant increase in credit risk since origination, the Group records an allowance for the LTECLs.
+The mechanics are similar to those explained above, but PDs are estimated over the lifetime of the instrument.
+The expected cash shortfalls are discounted by an approximation to the original EIR. - Stage 3: For financial assets considered credit-impaired, the Group recognises the lifetime expected credit losses for these loans.
 The method is similar to that for Stage 2 assets, with the PD set at 100%. - POCI: These are financial assets that are credit impaired on initial recognition.
 The Group only recognises the cumulative changes in lifetime ECLs since initial recognition, based on probability-weighting scenarios, discounted by the credit adjusted EIR. - Loan commitments and letters of credit: When estimating 12mECL for undrawn loan commitments, the Group applies the PD and LGD to the undrawn amount, and this amount is discounted at an approximation to the expected EIR on the loan.
 For credit cards and revolving facilities that include both a loan and an undrawn commitment, ECLs are calculated and presented together with the loan.
 For loan commitments and letters of credit, the ECL is recognised within Provisions. - Financial guarantee contracts: The Group estimates ECLs by applying the PD and LGD to the exposure, and this amount is discounted at an approximation to the interest rate relevant to the exposure.
 The ECLs related to financial guarantee contracts are recognised within credit loss on financial assets.